ashokgaire/hacking_notes/README.md

-# dirty zim notes that i made when i preparing for oscp
+# dirty zim notes that i made when i am preparing for oscp